 Reusable components are pivotal in enterprise application development, offering scalability, manageability, and flexibility.
 It is designed for reusability, capable of being utilized across various test cases.
 This is particularly useful when using the same steps again across test cases.

-For instance, in a shopping e-commerce site, you can create four reusable components: one for logging in, another for product search, a third for purchasing, and the last for logging out.
+For instance, to test an ERP workflow to create and approve a product requisition, you can create four reusable components: one for logging in, another for creating a requisition, a third for approving requisition, and the last for logging out.
 These components can be utilized individually across various test cases.

 Reusing existing components enables developers to save time and effort by eliminating duplication and streamlining maintenance tasks.

-Standardize Naming Convention – Ensure to standardize component names for clarity and consistency across projects and teams, reducing confusion and accurately reflecting their purpose and function.
+5. Standardize Naming Convention – Ensure to standardize component names for clarity and consistency across projects and teams, reducing confusion, and accurately reflecting their purpose and function.

 Complex and opaque components hinder reusability and increase the likelihood of errors and technical debt.
 Keeping them simple helps facilitate easier maintenance and promotes reusability.